COSC-499-W2023/year-long-project-team-21/docs/weekly logs/team log/Team_Log_24.md

 ## Completed tasks for this week
 - messages complete
+- backend get ads by filtering for location and category(s)
+- forgot password
 - bug fixes:
   - ui touch ups
   - backend will never return expired ads